dan-r-mount/sport-court-booker/README.md

 After each run (successful or failed), the system will send an email containing:
 - The day of booking (Saturday)
+- A summary line indicating which hour was booked (11:00 or 12:00), or that no booking was made
 - The date that the court has been booked for
-- The court number that has been booked
+- The court number that has been booked (if applicable)
 - The actual LTA username that booked the court
 - If any courts couldn't be booked, which courts were considered